Zehua-Chen/language-notes/js-ts/prototype/PrototypeChain.md

 # Prototype Chain

-- Each object has private prototype property
+- Each object/instance has private prototype property
 - Since the prototype object is also an object, it contains another reference to another prototype object, forming a **prototype chain**
 - The last object will have its prototype property set to null (null has no